iancaragol/with/content/posts/paris/index.md

 > London St. Pancras to Paris Gare du Nord

 This train went underneath the English Channel and was only about 2 hours long.
-We arrived in Paris and took the metro to our AirBnb.
-On our way up to our AirBnb we had to wait for an elevator that was about the width of my shoulders which was quite comical.
+We arrived in Paris and took the metro to our Airbnb.
+On our way up to our Airbnb we had to wait for an elevator that was about the width of my shoulders which was quite comical.
 While waiting, we noticed a mirror and Leah decided that we needed to take a dancing video every time we were waiting for the elevator to arrive 💃.

 ![IMG_1423](IMG_1423.jpg)

 > G+L dancing while waiting for the elevator

-After getting all checked in to our AirBnb, we headed up the street to the Bataclan and got into quite the line for Apashe.
+After getting all checked in to our Airbnb, we headed up the street to the Bataclan and got into quite the line for Apashe.
 I guess if you are an electronic artist *but* you blend it with **classical** music, the French show up in droves.

 Apashe with a full brass ensemble was majestic 🎺.